mulesoft-assets/template-healthcare-onboarding-process-api/README.md

 The Onboarding Process API is part of the Healthcare Templates Solution and it is triggered by the Portal Experience API.

-# License Agreement

-This template is subject to the conditions of the [MuleSoft License Agreement](https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf).
-Review the terms of the license before downloading and using this template.
-You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Considerations

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 Failing to do so could lead to unexpected behavior of the template.

-## APIs security considerations
+## API Security Considerations
 This Process API is meant to be deployed within a CloudHub and managed using the API Platform Manager.

-### Exposing external endpoints with HTTPS
+### Exposing External Endpoints with HTTPS
-Triggered by the Portal Experience API using HTTPS
+Triggered by the Portal Experience API using HTTPS.

-### Exposing internal endpoints with RAML and HTTP
+### Exposing Internal Endpoints with RAML and HTTP
-Interconnected internally with EHR to FHIR System API and Identity Service API using HTTP
+Interconnected internally with EHR to FHIR System API and Identity Service API using HTTP.

 # Run it!
 Simple steps to get Onboarding Process API running.

-## Running on premise
+## Running on Premise
 In this section we detail the way you should run your Anypoint Template on your computer.